-Prior authorization is required for certain Prescription Drugs.
-Our Contract uses different types of restrictions to help our Members use drugs in the most effective ways.
-For certain drugs, you or your Provider need to get approval from us before we will agree to cover the drug for you.
-This is called "Prior Authorization."
-Drugs or other prescriptions not on the Formulary but determined to be Medically Necessary and appropriate by the Provider, may be submitted for prior authorization to Member Services via fax, phone or mail with appropriate documentation to support medical necessity.
+Prior authorization is required for certain prescription drugs.
+Our contract uses different types of restrictions to help our members use drugs in the most effective ways.
+For certain drugs, you or your provider need to get approval from us before we will agree to cover the drug for you.
+This is called "Prior Authorization".
+Drugs or other prescriptions not on the formulary determined to be medically necessary and appropriate by the provider, may be submitted for prior authorization to Member Services via fax, phone or mail with appropriate documentation to support medical necessity.
 Sometimes the requirement for getting approval in advance helps guide appropriate use of certain drugs.
-If you do not get this approval, your drug might not be covered by the Contract.
-Once a Prescription Drug has been approved for use by a Member for a specific condition we will not later withdraw our approval.
+If you do not get this approval, your drug might not be covered by the contract.
+Once a prescription drug has been approved for use by a member for a specific condition we will not later withdraw our approval.

-Our Contract also uses a requirement of Step Therapy for certain Prescription Drugs.
+Our contract also uses a requirement of Step Therapy for certain prescription drugs.
 We employ clinical pharmacists who review, research and analyze the efficacy and value of various drugs.
-Based on their reviews of clinical practice guidelines and recommended treatment of diseases, they recommend specific drugs as the first ones to try when a Member begins or requires a change in medication therapy.
+Based on their reviews of clinical practice guidelines and recommended treatment of diseases, they recommend specific drugs as the first ones to try when a member begins or requires a change in medication therapy.
 For most people, these medications work well.
-In the limited instances where one of these medications isn't effective and/or appropriate for a particular Member, the prescribing Provider contacts us about approving coverage for a different medication.
+In the limited instances where one of these medications isn't effective and/or appropriate for a particular member, the prescribing provider contacts us about approving coverage for a different medication.
 Trying medications in this "step-by-step" fashion is called Step Therapy.
 This also ensures that drugs are used in the appropriate clinical order for your medical condition.

 For certain drugs, we limit the amount of the drug that you can have.
-For example, the Contract might limit how many refills you can get, or how much of a drug you can get each time you fill your prescription.
-For example, if it is normally considered safe to take only one pill per day for a certain drug, we may limit coverage for your prescription to no more than one pill per day.
+For example, the contract might limit how many refills you can get, or how much of a drug you can get each time you fill your prescription.
+For example, if it is normally considered safe to take only one pill per day for a certain drug, we may limit coverage for Your prescription to no more than one pill per day.